tylern4/genKYandOnePion/README.md

 2) git clone of the EG: git clone https://github.com/ValeriiKlimenko/genKYandOnePion/
 3) Then type command: chmod +x COMPILE_eg_ky
 4) To compile: ./COMPILE_eg_ky
-5) setenv dataPATH /WAY/TO/THE/DATA/FOLDER
+5) setenv DataKYandOnePion /WAY/TO/THE/DATA/FOLDER

-Here is an example for my local PC, do not copy this command: setenv dataPATH /home/CLAS12/EG/data
+Here is an example for my local PC, do not copy this command: setenv DataKYandOnePion /home/CLAS12/EG/data

 6) to run exe file: ./eg_ky arg1 arg2 arg3 arg4 arg5 arg6 arg7 arg8